 Impact

 The vulnerability exists in the /admin/tinymce/upload endpoint of Webkul Krayin CRM v2.2.x.
 An authenticated user can upload a crafted PHP file.
-The web application accepts the file without validating the file type, allowing the attacker to place a PHP script in the upload directory.
-Once the file is uploaded, the attacker can access it via a web browser, resulting in remote code execution.
-This undermines the confidentiality, integrity, and availability of the application and its underlying operating system.
+The description indicates that the application accepts files for upload without restricting or validating the file type.
+From this, one can infer that the application does not perform proper file type validation, which aligns with the listed CWE‑434 weakness of unsafe file upload.
+When the attacker uploads a PHP script, it can be accessed through a web browser, enabling remote code execution and thereby compromising the confidentiality, integrity, and availability of the application and its underlying system.

 Affected Systems